kota7/gogamer/README.md

 #>
 ```

-or draw as an image.
+or `plotat` function draws the image.

 ``` r
 plotat(x, at = 127)